chadramsey/chadramsey.github.io/_posts/2018-12-23-nes-emulation-three.md

 8.)
 29 80 -> AND - Logical AND (value $80; 2 cycles)
 ```

-And so on - a standard ROM contains thousands of opcode sequences.
+And so on - a standard ROM contains hundreds of opcode sequences.

 A 6502 disassembler such as [dcc6502](https://github.com/tcarmelveilleux/dcc6502) can help in manually breaking down and analyzing these opcode sequences to understand them a bit better.